macmanes-lab/DoveParentsRNAseq/analysis/08_wgcna.md

 ![](../figures/wgcna/wgcna-female-1.png)

 **Fig 2.
 Female characterization dendrogram with trait heatmap.**.
-Most pit samples form a single cluster.
-More hyp samples cluster with gonads than with pituitary.
+Most pituitary samples form a single cluster.
+More hypothalamus samples cluster with gonads than with pituitary.

 Males
 -----